 In addition to this Karen works at her farm with fiancé David, who is a professional artist.

 Karen is passionate about empowering women and supporting the British Red Cross.

 Alisa Swidler campaigns across a host of global humanitarian issues, most recently for off-grid access to food, energy and medicine in Liberia and Syria.

-Alisa is a Trustee of The Zeitz Foundation, The Last Mile Health Consortium in Liberia and Millennium Promise UK.
+Alisa and Eva Longoria were the Executive Producers of ‘Food Chains’, a documentary on migrant farm workers in Florida, which premiered at The Tribeca Film Festival.
+She is a Trustee of The Zeitz Foundation, The Last Mile Health Consortium in Liberia and Millennium Promise UK.
 She is an Advisor to the Czech Royal Family, the I Am Eco Warrior Project, PositiveLuxury.com, the sustainable luxury brands Maiyet, Eden Diodati & Lucy Annabella Organics and the legendary skin care line, Erno Laszlo.
-Alisa is married to a Portfolio Manager and has 5 young children.
+Alisa is married to a Portfolio Manager and has five young children.
 Originally from New York City, she has lived outside of London for the past 12 years.

 Jennifer Ploszaj has over 20 years of experience in brand marketing, communications and public relations within the luxury travel and consumer lifestyle industries.

 She founded JP Communications in 2011, which provides senior-level brand marketing and communications support to clients.
 Jennifer has extensive global management experience and a keen understanding of working across complex organisations as well as within highly entrepreneurial environments.